5 min read · Cost

 Quick Answers

-Not directly — but it constrains palette choices and adds schedule; we handle the submittal as part of project management.
+Not directly — it adds schedule and constrains palette choices.
+We handle the submittal as part of project management so it doesn't stall the crew.

-Yes — production tract two-stories are the dominant stock and the baseline for project size.
+Yes — production tract two-stories are the dominant stock and the baseline for project size, which makes labor fairly predictable.

 Sources